Halifax Canoe Club is based at Greenup Mill, next to the River Calder in Sowerby Bridge, Halifax.

 The white water course has slalom training gates and flood lights so can be used throughout the year.

-Above County Bridge and the white water course, we have a long flat water section of river.
-This is ideal for teaching beginners and is used in coaching session to develop strokes.
-There are also some flat water slalom training gates just above Country Bridge.
+Above County Bridge, we have a long flat water section of river.
+This is ideal for teaching beginners and is used in coaching session to develop skills, play games etc. There are also some flat water slalom training gates just above Country Bridge.

 About ½ a mile above County Bridge there is Puzzle Weir, which provides an easy slide or tricky stopper depending on the water levels.
-Just below Puzzle weir there is a short easy rapid that provides a good place for introducing white water skills.
+(Note: currently this weir is collapsing and at low levels all the water is channelling into the collapsed section which is full of dangerous debris) Just below Puzzle weir there is a short easy rapid that provides a good place for introducing white water skills.